JauntyJackalope351/hypernode-ledger/readme.md

 The object ExternalPayment represents a payment as it needs to be compiled by the client.
 It does specify the sender and the recipient key (in base64) or his friendly name, the comment, which block is going to be processed in, the amount to be paid and the signature of the message itself.
-The resulting payments can be grouped into a list and communicated to the validatornode by calling the endpoint /spend.
+The resulting payments can be grouped into a list and communicated to the validatornode by calling the endpoint /hdls/spend.

 ##### Update Account Attributes

 If your current validatorNode is not representing you correctly you can choose to change it.
-Contact any other validatorNode at the /votedelegation endpoint, and sign your desire to change your delegation.
+Contact any other validatorNode at the /hdls/votedelegation endpoint, and sign your desire to change your delegation.
 You could even point the vote to yourself, and if you have enough votes log in as a validatornode as specified on point 1a.
 The same process can be used to change your public friendly name, if the name you have chosen is not already taken.

+##### Retrieve account information

+The endpoint /hdls/getAccountInfo will provide you with all the informations associated with a specific name or public key, if you only want to find out the IP address for a specific public key (or for a specific name) you can call /hdls/getIPAddress

 #### Server operation